Haroenv/ccna/index.md

 You can go back to the privileged EXEC mode from this mode by entering the command `end`.

-#Passwords
+# Passwords

 You can have two different passwords for any connection: one for the User EXEC mode, and one for the privileged EXEC mode.

 ## Privileged EXEC mode

-In [global configuration mode](#global-configuration-mode): first enable password protection by entering `service password-encryption`.
+In [global configuration mode](#global-configuration-mode): first enable password encryption by entering `service password-encryption`.
 Then you can enter the password for user EXEC mode like this: `enable secret [password]`.

 ## Console